What is a Joint Employer?

 - Maintain the employee’s records.
 (Maintenance of employment records alone does not demonstrate joint-employer status.)

 No single factor alone may determine joint-employer status.
 The appropriate weight is given to each control factor and varies depending on individual circumstances.
-There are more clarifications and details regarding joint-employer status here.

 How Can a Joint-Employer Status Impact My Payroll?